Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 • Create a 3D scene using Canvas in React Three Fiber

-• OrbitControls , limiting camera movement to horizontal (left and right) only
+• OrbitControls is used to restrict camera movement to horizontal (left and right) only.

-• This setting makes the monitor easier to view from the front
+• This setting makes it easier to see the monitor from the front

 Check the whole source